Executive Management Bios

 - Read More...

 As a successful change agent, facilitator and storyteller, she is often asked by state leaders to undertake complex problem solving opportunities by bringing people together and helping them discover innovative solutions and develop the leaders needed to execute.
-In recognition of her work in the state wide LEAD Tennessee leadership development program, Trish was selected as a 2016 Winner for the Leadership Excellence Awards in the Top Corporate Leader Award – Over 35 category.
-She was ranked 6th in the top 30 winner’s circle which were chosen from over three hundred applicants.
+In recognition of her work in the state wide LEAD Tennessee leadership development program, Trish was selected as a 2017 Winner for the Leadership Excellence Awards in the Top Corporate Leader Award – Over 35 category.
+She was ranked 2nd worldwide from three hundred fifty nominations.
 Trish received the 2016 Edwin L. Swain Award of Excellence, the IPMA-HR Southern Region’s highest award given to an individual who has distinguished her/himself throughout their career in HR.
 Recently she was asked to facilitate the International Public Management Association – HR (IPMA-HR) 2020 strategic visioning task force, identifying critical leadership competencies needed for the future success of the HR profession.
+In 2016, Trish was also awarded the MTSHRM Development Professional of the year.
 Trish’s influence reaches beyond state government by serving as an executive leadership coach for private sector businesses, impacting leaders from Kingsport to Memphis.
-As a result of her influence as a leader, Trish was selected to participate in Leadership Tennessee, class IV.Trish is an active member in the following international, national, state and local organizations: Tennessee Center for Performance Excellence, IPMA-HR, Tennessee Public Management Association, Middle Tennessee Society for Human Resources, Association for Talent Development, Tennessee Society for Human Resources, and the National Association of State Personnel Executives.She serves on the Board of Visitors for the College of Education at Lipscomb University, Tennessee State University’s College of Public Service and Urban Affairs Advisory Board, Impact Nashville, Habitat for Humanity of Tennessee, president of Toastmaster’s International Tennessee Government Leadership Chapter, Tennessee SHRM state council board member, and past board member of Special Olympics Tennessee.
-In 2015, Trish earned her Doctorate of Education (Ed.D.) with an emphasis in Learning Organizations and Strategic Change from Lipscomb University.
-Doc Holliday is driven by a passion to help leaders develop strategies to create learning organizations and implement effective change initiatives.Publications:Holliday, T., Rushing, J., Williams, B., (2015).
+As a result of her influence as a leader, Trish was selected to participate in Leadership Tennessee, class IV.Trish is an active member in the following international, national, state and local organizations: Tennessee Center for Performance Excellence, IPMA-HR, Tennessee Public Management Association, Middle Tennessee Society for Human Resources, Association for Talent Development, Tennessee Society for Human Resources, and the National Association of State Personnel Executives.She serves on the Board of Visitors for the College of Education at Lipscomb University, Tennessee State University’s College of Public Service and Urban Affairs Advisory Board, Impact Nashville, Habitat for Humanity of Tennessee, past-president of Toastmaster’s International Tennessee Government Leadership Chapter, Tennessee SHRM state council board member, and past board member of Special Olympics Tennessee.
+In 2016, Trish was elected to serve as the Middle Tennessee State Director on the SHRM State Council.
+Trish earned her Doctorate of Education with an emphasis in Learning Organizations and Strategic Change from Lipscomb University in December, 2015.
+Doc Holliday is driven by a passion to help leaders develop strategies to create learning organizations and implement effective change initiatives.Publications:Holliday, Ed.D., T., HR News Magazine – IPMA-HR, July 2016, Avoiding the Dark Side, http://ipma-hr.org/context/publications/hr-news?items_per_page=All, page 18.Holliday, T., Rushing, J., Williams, B., (2015).
 A Post-Secondary Matriculation Case Study of Two Rural Tennessee Counties (doctoral dissertation).
 Lipscomb University, Nashville, Tennessee.Holliday, T., (Volume 5: Issue11, November 2015) HR Professionals Magazine, Reinventing HR: Educate.
 Motivate.
 Inspire., www.HRProfessionalsMagazine.com, pp. 38-39.Holliday, T., (Volume 5: Issue 6, June 2015) HR Professionals Magazine, A Call to Urgency: 21st Century Leadership Competencies Needed for Success, www.HRProfessionalsMagazine.com, p.
 40.Holliday, T., (Fall 2014) The Public Manager, Been There, Done That: Overcoming ‘Check-the-Box’ Training Syndrome, www.thepublicmanager.org, pp. 17-21, copyright Association of Talent Development (ATD) 2014.Holliday, T., (Volume 4: Issue 3, March 2014) HR Professionals Magazine, Success(ion) Planning: The Learning Community Circle of Life, www.HRProfessionalsMagazine.com, pp. 22-23.

 Stephanie Penney serves as Assistant Commissioner of the Department of Human Resources (DOHR).
 In her role, Stephanie oversees the State of Tennessee’s Recruiting Center, Agency Resource Center, and HR Service Center of DOHR.